-Petra Kvitova undergoes surgery for knife injuries
+Petra Kvitova has surgery for knife-attack injuries

 "The attacker was a man aged around 35 years, his identity is unknown and he is on the run.
 Police are working to determine what happened," the police spokesperson said.

-Karel Tejkal, spokesman for the former world No. 2, told the state-run Czech Radio that "it looks like it was a random act and not a planned action."
+Karel Tejkal, spokesman for the 2011 and 2014 Wimbledon winner, told the state-run Czech Radio that "it looks like it was a random act and not a planned action."

-A number of Tennis pros expressed their shock at the incident on social media and passed on their best wishes to Kvitova.
+A number of tennis pros expressed their shock at the incident on social media and passed on their best wishes to Olympic bronze medalist Kvitova, who ended the year ranked 11th.

 "So upset hearing the news about @Petra_Kvitova.
 Hands down one of the nicest people I've ever met.
-All my thoughts with her," said US star and World No.8, Madison Keys on Twitter.
+All my thoughts with her," American world No. 8 Madison Keys said on Twitter.

-Monica Puig, Olympic gold medal winner in Rio de Janeiro earlier this year, Tweeted: "Thinking of you @Petra_Kvitova .. stay strong!
+Monica Puig, Olympic gold medal winner in Rio de Janeiro in August, tweeted: "Thinking of you @Petra_Kvitova .. stay strong!
 We are all with you."

-Meanwhile, former French Open champion, Ana Ivanovic, said: "My thoughts and prayers are with Petra!
+Former French Open champion Ana Ivanovic said: "My thoughts and prayers are with Petra!
 She's a great fighter and I am positive she will be ok! @Petra_Kvitova thinking of you!"